mfbsouza/docs/CONTRIBUTING.md

 - adding more information to a Doc
 - Sending your own Doc!

-Please fill free to open a issue or sending me a Pull Request.
+Please feel free to open a issue or sending me a Pull Request.